taMiF/Combat-Modify-Initiative/README.md

 # Combat-Modify-Initiative
 A community module for FoundryVTT.

 Allows to quickly modify initiative results by fixed amounts.
+Modify by values can be configured using module settings.

 ![Context](context.png)

-Module was made for Shadowrun 5 but can be configured to use other modify numbers using module settings.

 ## Installation